Wagtail

 Wagtails are a group of passerine birds that form the genus Motacilla in the family Motacillidae.
+The common name and genus name are derived from their characteristic tail pumping behaviour.
+Together with the pipits and longclaws they form the family Motacillidae.

 The forest wagtail belongs to the monotypic genus Dendronanthus which is closely related to Motacilla and sometimes included therein.
-The common name and genus names are derived from their characteristic tail pumping behaviour.
-Together with the pipits and longclaws they form the family Motacillidae.

-The willie wagtail (Rhipidura leucophrys) of Australia is an unrelated bird similar in coloration and shape to the Japanese wagtail.
-It belongs to the fantails.
+The willie wagtail (Rhipidura leucophrys) of Australia is not a true wagtail; it was named as such by early settlers from England from its superficial similarity in colour and behaviour to the pied wagtail, but belongs to an unrelated genus of birds known as fantails.

 Taxonomy

-The genus Motacilla was introduced by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
+The genus Motacilla was described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 The type species is the white wagtail.
 Motacilla is the Latin name for the pied wagtail; although actually a diminutive of motare, "to move about", from medieval times it led to the misunderstanding of cilla as "tail".

 At first glance, the wagtails appear to be divided into a yellow-bellied group and a white-bellied one, or one where the upper head is black and another where it is usually grey, but may be olive, yellow, or other colours.
 However, these are not evolutionary lineages; change of belly colour and increase of melanin have occurred independently several times in the wagtails, and the colour patterns which actually indicate relationships are more subtle.

 mtDNA cytochrome b and NADH dehydrogenase subunit 2 sequence data (Voelker, 2002) is of limited use: the suspicion that there is a superspecies of probably three white-bellied, black-throated wagtails is confirmed.
 Also, there is another superspecies in sub-Saharan Africa, three white-throated species with a black breast-band.
 The remaining five species are highly variable morphologically and their relationships with each other and with the two clades have not yet been satisfactorily explained.